MSchmidtCrans/Smoelenboek-3.0/README.md

 7. Check if the PHP script accepts the new array -DONE-

-7. Adapt JS to itterate through more then one entrie from backend. -DONE-
+8. Adapt JS to itterate through more then one entrie from backend. -DONE-

+9. Clean up JS and adapt CSS for responsiveness -DONE-